Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: Introduction

 \rightline{ {\em Why the Universe expands ?} }

 \rightline{ {\em What is the dark-energy-matter ?} }

 0.5cm

-In two previous works \cite{PRAS28}, we have characterized observed quantum nonlinear propagators of the observed quantum super Yang-Mills PDE, $\widehat{(YM)}[i]$, proving that the total quantum energy and the total quantum electric-charge of incident particles in quantum reactions do not necessitate to be the same of outgoing particles.
+In two previous papers \cite{PRAS28, PRAS29}, we have characterized nonlinear quantum propagators of the observed quantum super Yang-Mills PDE, $\widehat{(YM)}[i]$, proving that the total quantum energy and the total quantum electric-charge of incident particles in quantum reactions do not necessitate to be the same of outgoing particles.
 These important phenomena, that are related to symmetry properties and gauge invariance of $\widehat{(YM)}[i]$, were non-well previously understood and wrongly interpreted.
-Really are just symmetry properties of $\widehat{(YM)}[i]$, beside the structure of the quantum nonlinear propagator, the main origins of such phenomena.
-This fundamental aspect of quantum reactions in $\widehat{(YM)}[i]$, gives strong theoretical support to the guess about existence of quantum reactions where the ''electric-charge'' is not conserved.
+Really the main origins of such phenomena are just symmetry properties of $\widehat{(YM)}[i]$, beside the structure of the nonlinear quantum propagators.
+This fundamental aspect of quantum reactions in $\widehat{(YM)}[i]$, gives strong theoretical support to the guess about existence of quantum reactions where the ``electric-charge'' is not conserved.
 The conservation of the electric charge was quasi a dogma in particle physics.
 However, there are in the world many heretical experimental efforts to prove existence of decays like the following $e^-\to \gamma+\nu$, i.e. electron decay into a photon and neutrino.
 In this direction some first weak experimental evidences were recently obtained.\footnote{See \cite{GIAMMARCHI}.
 Some other exotic decays were also investigated, as for example the exotic neutron's decay: $n\to p+\nu+\bar\nu$. \cite{NORMANN-BACHALL-GOLDHABER}.}